• Home

 • “Don’t say hate.”

 Instead, respond with understanding.
-This will help your child sort through his feelings faster.
+This will help your child sort through his feelings about school faster.
 Examples include:

 • “I can tell you’re really upset.
 This is hard.”